nishant0811/go-api-example/README.md

 # go-api-example

-This example REST API according to given question
+This is the instagram api according to the questions

 # Sample-Input-Output